Clear Plastic Clamshells

 A clear plastic clamshell is a hinged container for fruit, berries, produce, deli, salad, bakery, eggs, and carry-out food.

-Clear plastic clamshells must be empty, clean, and dry before being recycled.
+Clear plastic clamshells must be empty, clean, and dry before recycling.
 Make sure the clamshell is closed before recycling.

 No Styrofoam or paper clamshells.
 Do not include Styrofoam or paper clamshells, packaging, cups, trays, and food containers.
 These items are not plastic clamshells and should be placed in the trash.